tiqricorp/liflig-properties/README.md

 # liflig-properties

-Wrapper of `java.util.Properties`, written in Kotlin.
-Provides type- and null-safe extension methods to `Properties`.
+Provides type- and null-safe extension methods to `java.util.Properties` for Kotlin.

 This library is currently only distributed in Liflig internal repositories.